Promoting All Genres of Independent Film

 Our 5th Annual Doc Sunback Film Festival was better attended than any previous event!

 Of the 420+ films submitted for consideration from more than 50 different countries, 80+ films, including 38 Kansas films, were selected for entry & were shown at this festival.
 Our 3 theaters were the Pix (101 E Main St), the Museum (300 W Main St), and the Art Towne Theater (122 N 1st Ave).

 We hosted our awards show on Saturday Night in the Pix Community Center.
-This year we also hosted a documentary screening & concert with the legend Bill Hearne on Thursday (film at 7:15 with concert to follow), as well as meet & greets with the celebrated Rudy Love & the Love Family (Friday at 5:30pm), Dave "The Caveman" Rickels, the MMA Fighter (Friday at 8pm), the Mulvane Patriots Collegiate Baseball Players (Saturday at 1:30pm), & the Mulvane Firefighters (Saturday at 6pm).
+This year we also hosted a documentary screening & concert with the legendary Bill Hearne on Thursday, as well as meet & greets with the celebrated Rudy Love & the Love Family, Dave "The Caveman" Rickels, the champion MMA Fighter, the Mulvane Patriots Collegiate Baseball Players, & the Mulvane Firefighters.